Register file: Microarchitecture

-Later P6 implementations (Pentium M, Yonah) introduced a "Shadow Register File Architecture" that expanded to 2 copies of dual-ported integer architectural register files and consist with context switch (between future and retired file and scaled file using the same trick used between integer and floating-point).
-This was done in order to solve the register bottleneck that existed in the x86 architecture after micro-operation fusion is introduced, but it is still have 8 entries 32 bit architectural registers for total 32 bytes in capacity per file (segment register and instruction pointer remain within the file, though they are inaccessible by program) as speculative file.
+Later P6 implementations (Pentium M, Yonah) introduced a "Shadow Register File Architecture" that expanded to two copies of dual-ported integer architectural register files and consist with context switch (between future and retired file and scaled file using the same trick used between integer and floating-point).
+This was done in order to solve the register bottleneck that existed in the x86 architecture after micro-operation fusion is introduced, but it is still have eight entry 32 bit architectural registers for total 32 bytes in capacity per file (segment register and instruction pointer remain within the file, though they are inaccessible by program) as speculative file.
 The second file is served as a scaled shadow register file, which without context switch the scaled file cannot store some instruction independently.
 Some instruction from SSE2/SSE3/SSSE3 require this feature for integer operation, for example instruction like PSHUFB, PMADDUBSW, PHSUBW, PHSUBD, PHSUBSW, PHADDW, PHADDD, PHADDSW would require loading EAX/EBX/ECX/EDX from both register files, though it was uncommon for an x86 processor to make use of another register file with the same instruction.
 Most of time, the second file is served as a scale retired file.
-The Pentium M architecture still has one dual-ported floating-point register file (8 entries MM/XMM) shared with three decoders, and the FP register file does not have a shadow register file along with it, as its shadow-register-file architecture did not including floating-point functions.
-In processors after P6, the architectural register files are external and located in the processor's backend after the retired file, as opposed to the internal register file located in the inner core for register renaming/reorder buffer.
+The Pentium M architecture still has one dual-ported floating-point register file (eight entries MM/XMM) shared with three decoders, and the FP register file does not have a shadow register file along with it, as its shadow-register-file architecture did not including floating-point functions.
+In processors after P6, the architectural register files are external and located in the processor's back end after the retired file, as opposed to the internal register file located in the inner core for register renaming/reorder buffer.
 However, in Core 2 it is now housed within a unit called the "register alias table" (RAT), located with instruction allocator but have same size of register size as retirement.
-Core 2 increased the inner ring bus to 24 bytes (allow more than 3 instructions to be decoded) and extended its register file from dual-ported (one read/one write) to quad-ported (two read/two write), register still remain 8 entries in 32 bit and 32 bytes (not including 6 segment register and one instruction pointer as they are unable to be access in the file by any code/instruction) in total file size and expanded to 16 entries in x64 for total 128 bytes size per file.
+Core 2 increased the inner ring bus to 24 bytes (to allow more than three instructions to be decoded) and extended its register file from dual-ported (one read/one write) to quad-ported (two read/two write).
+The register count still remains at eight entries in 32 bit and 32 bytes (not including six segment registers and one instruction pointer as they are unable to be access in the file by any code/instruction) in total file size and expands to 16 entries in x64 for total 128 bytes size per file.
 From Pentium M as its pipeline port and decoder increased, but they're located with allocator table instead of code buffer.
-Its FP XMM register file are also increase to quad-ported (2 read/2 write), register still remain 8 entries in 32 bit and extended to 16 entries in x64 mode and number still remain 1 as its shadow-register-file architecture is not including floating point/SSE functions.
+Its FP XMM register file are also increased to quad-ported (two read/two write), registers still remain at eight entries in 32 bit and extended to 16 entries in x64 mode.